How many civilian federal government jobs are located in Washington, DC?

 Updates published monthly

-About 191,300, as of March 2025.
-Federal jobs include work in a wide range of occupations, including roles as janitors, scientists, accountants, postal workers, elected officials, and many more.
+About 190,400, as of April 2025.
+Federal jobs include work in a wide range of occupations, including roles such as janitors, scientists, accountants, postal workers, elected officials, and many more.
 While enlisted troops are considered to be employed by the government, they are not considered civilians, and thus are not included in this figure.
-Federal jobs represent 24.9% of jobs based in the District of Columbia.
+Federal jobs represent 24.8% of jobs based in the District of Columbia.
 That’s about one in every four.
-The US capital accounts for 6.4% of the 3 million federal jobs nationwide.
+The US capital accounts for 6.4% of the 2.99 million federal jobs nationwide.

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

-In September 2024, the Department of Homeland Security accounted for more federal workers in District of Columbia than any other agency.
+In September 2024, the Department of Homeland Security accounted for more federal workers than any other agency.

 Civilian federal personnel, primarily in executive branch, as of September 2024